Connect with others who understand.

 • “I add raspberry-flavored electrolyte powder to my water, and I can get that down without a problem.
 Ginger tea and buttermilk have also helped.”

 Food safety is incredibly important for people living with lymphoma, who often deal with a weakened immune system due to leukopenia (low white blood cell count).
-If you undergo a stem cell transplant, you will likely be more susceptible to foodborne illness than individuals who receive chemotherapy and radiation alone.
+If you’re having a bone marrow transplant, you’ll have a higher risk of foodborne illness than those who receive chemotherapy and radiation alone.

 Food Safety Do’s: